ehrpg/qstar/docs/character.md

 ability.
 An ability score at 0 means that the character is somehow impaired, and an ability score at -5 means that the character is dead.

+!!! tip "Tracking primary stats"
+    Always write the current primary stat value down separately from your character's maximum.
+Damage decreases abilities, but the damage can be healed with resources and time.
+Healing can never increase the ability stat above the maximum value.

 #### Might

 > Might represents the character's physical strength and resilience.